-All children, irrespective of background, age or ability are capable of going through periods of poor behaviour.
-To really make an impact on learning and behaviour we need to aim to deal with such issues in a more systematic and professional manner, seeking to trace issues back to their root cause.
+All children, irrespective of background, age or ability are capable of going through periods of poor behavior.
+To really make an impact on learning and behavior we need to aim to deal with such issues in a more systematic and professional manner, seeking to trace issues back to their root cause.
 This can only be done effectively through dialogue and discussion.
 The issues may be overcome quickly or may require more lengthy intervention and support.

 The learning mentor’s role is not purely one of solving playground disputes.
 Learning mentors (LMs) are trained to work with children on both a collective and an individual basis to investigate the children’s concerns, fears and anxieties.
 Most schools using LMs employ a team of LMs to provide support and cover throughout the school.
 LMs are not based within the confines of one classroom but have a role throughout the school.
 Although LMs may provide timetabled support for some children, between them they should be on call to deal with matters as they arise.

-The role of LMs came about as part of the DfES Excellence in Cities initiative and they are recognised as a new occupational group through the National Occupational Standards for Learning, Development and Support Services (NOS LDSS).
+The role of LMs came about as part of the DfES Excellence in Cities initiative and they are recognized as a new occupational group through the National Occupational Standards for Learning, Development and Support Services (NOS LDSS).
 NOS LDSS describes their role as: ‘support and guidance to children, young people and those engaged with them, by removing the barriers to learning in order to promote effective participation, enhance individual learning, raise aspirations and achieve full potential.’1

 A base for learning mentors

 It is vitally important that LMs are provided with a base to work from.
 Headteachers need to aim to provide an environment that is secure, calming, quiet and most of all permanent.
-For the LM role to develop, consideration needs to be given to how the role will change over time as the programme becomes more successful and LMs move into new areas such as developing extended school links and providing parenting classes.
-Specialist information needs to be on hand to provide to staff and parents on issues such as behaviour, bullying and parenting.
+For the LM role to develop, consideration needs to be given to how the role will change over time as the program becomes more successful and LMs move into new areas such as developing extended school links and providing parenting classes.
+Specialist information needs to be on hand to provide to staff and parents on issues such as behavior, bullying and parenting.

 The LM’s room needs to be divided into distinctive zones which are specific to the role of the LM.
 This would include a focus area with a table and a chair, sectioned off with office dividers.
 These areas are particularly useful for children who arrive in an agitated state and are unable to communicate with staff until they have calmed down.
 A second area might include a sofa for conversations where counselling and listening are required.
 An area for discussion or reconciliation is important especially if aspects of ‘restorative justice’ (RJ) are included as part of the LM’s role.
-If your learning mentors are to support and encourage good behaviour then an area for games such as pool or table tennis as well as board games might be considered.
-Displays in the LM room might reinforce messages relating to bullying, racism or behaviour.
+If your learning mentors are to support and encourage good behavior then an area for games such as pool or table tennis as well as board games might be considered.
+Displays in the LM room might reinforce messages relating to bullying, racism or behavior.
 The LM’s room needs to have a catchy name rather than be referred to as the ‘learning mentor’s room’.
 You might consider holding a competition to name the room.

 Who to appoint?

-The most important factor in the success of the programme is the selection of the right personnel.
+The most important factor in the success of the program is the selection of the right personnel.
 Staff suited for the position of LM might come from within the school and have the advantage of knowing many of the children already; however, don’t rule out the possibility of casting the net further afield as you never know who is in the market for such a role.